SokolskyNikita/pdf-to-markdown-cli/README.md

 - `--force`: Force OCR on all pages
 - `--pages`: Add page delimiters
 - `--max`: Enable all OCR enhancements (equivalent to --llm --strip --force)
-- `--max-pages`: Maximum number of pages to process from the start of the file
+- `-mp`, `--max-pages`: Maximum number of pages to process from the start of the file
 - `--no-chunk`: Disable PDF chunking
-- `--chunk-size`: Set PDF chunk size in pages (default: 25)
+- `-cs`, `--chunk-size`: Set PDF chunk size in pages (default: 25)
-- `--output-dir`: Output directory (default: "converted")
-- `--cache-dir`: Cache directory (default: ".marker_cache")
+- `-o`, `--output-dir`: Absolute path to the output directory.
+If not provided, output files will be saved in the same directory as their corresponding input files.
+- `-v`, `--verbose`: Enable verbose (DEBUG level) logging

+### Output Structure

+By default, output files are saved in the same directory as the input file with the format `[input-filename].[format]`.
+For example, converting `/data/report.pdf` to markdown will result in `/data/report.md`.

+If an output file with the same name already exists, the new file will be automatically renamed using a numeric suffix (e.g., `[input-filename]_1.[format]`, `[input-filename]_2.[format]`, etc.) to avoid overwriting.

+If you specify `--output-dir /path/to/output`, the output file will be placed in that directory (e.g., `/path/to/output/report.md`).
+The same automatic renaming logic applies if a file with the same name exists in the target directory.

 ### API